© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Iron Age farmstead and Roman villa, 360m SSW of Brickkiln Farm is a scheduled monument protected by Historic England under reference 1005827.
 View the official record →

-This site is a palimpsest of settlement spanning the Iron Age and Roman periods, located near Brickkiln Farm in Sussex.
+The Roman villa 360m south-south-west of Brickkiln Farm is a substantial residential and agricultural complex dating to the Roman period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005827.

 Iron Age farmstead and Roman villa, 360m SSW of Brickkiln Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005827.